brunobdcorreia/ZIPixIT-Front/README.md

    - Select ZIP, 7z, or TAR.GZ

 4. **Enable Live Display (Optional)**
-   - Toggle to see images as they download in real-time
+   - Toggle to see images as they download in real-time (not recommended for NSFW artworks)

 5. **Download**
    - Click "Download" and wait for completion